 Before the Transactions can be completed, Sandy Spring and WashingtonFirst must obtain approvals from the Federal Reserve Board, the Maryland Office of the Commissioner of Financial Regulation and the Virginia Bureau of Financial Institutions.
-Sandy Spring submitted applications to the Federal Reserve Board on June 29, 2017 and to the all remain outstanding.
-In determining whether to approve these applications, the regulatory agencies consider a variety of factors, including the regulatory standing of each party and the factors described under the section of this joint proxy statement/prospectus entitled The Transactions Regulatory Approvals Required for the Completion of the Transactions beginning on page [].
-An adverse development in either party s regulatory standing or these factors could result in an inability to obtain approval or delay their receipt.
+Sandy Spring submitted applications to the Federal Reserve Board on June 29, 2017 and to the of these applications remain outstanding.
+In determining whether to approve these applications, the regulatory agencies consider a variety of factors, including the regulatory standing of each party and the factors described under the section of this joint proxy statement/prospectus entitled.
+The Transactions Regulatory Approvals Required for the Transactions beginning on page 93.
+An adverse development in either party is regulatory standing or these factors could result in an inability to obtain approval or delay their receipt.
 These regulators may impose conditions on the completion of the Transactions or require changes to the terms of the Transactions.
-Such conditions or changes could have the effect of delaying or preventing completion of the Transactions, any of which might have an adverse effect on the combined company following the completion of the Transactions.
-For more information, see the section of this joint proxy statement/prospectus entitled The Transactions Regulatory Approvals Required for the Transactions beginning on page [].
+Such conditions or changes could have the effect of delaying or preventing completion of the Transactions or imposing additional costs on or limiting the revenues of the combined company following the completion of the Transactions, any of which might have an adverse effect on the combined company following the completion of the Transactions.
+For more information, see the section of this joint proxy statement/prospectus entitled.
+The Transactions Regulatory Approvals Required for the Transactions beginning on page 93.

 Maryland Office of the Commissioner of Financial Regulation and the Virginia Bureau of Financial Institutions on July 5, 2017.
-As of the date of this joint proxy statement/prospectus these applications
+As of the date of this joint proxy statement/prospectus, the Virginia Bureau of Financial Institutions has approved the transactions contemplated by the merger agreement and the remainder